richo/snowplow-wiki/technical-documentation/1-trackers/Javascript-Tracker.md

 6. [Campaign tracking](#campaign)

 <a name="overview" />
-## Overview
+## 1. Overview

 The [SnowPlow Javascript tracker](https://github.com/snowplow/snowplow/tree/master/1-trackers/javascript-tracker/) works in much the same way as Javascript trackers for other major web analytics solutions including Google Analytics and Omniture.
-In fact, we have tried to
+We have tried, as far as possible, to keep the API very close to that used by Google Analytics, so that users who have implemented Google Analytics Javascript tags have no difficulty also implementing the SnowPlow Javascript tags.

 Tracking is done by inserting Javascript tags onto pages.
 These tags run functions defined in [snowplow.js](https://github.com/snowplow/snowplow/blob/master/1-trackers/javascript-tracker/js/snowplow.js), that trigger GET requests of the SnowPlow pixel.
 The Javascript functions append data points to be passed into SnowPlow onto the query string for the GET requests.
 These then get logged by the SnowPlow [collector](collectors).
 For a full list of data points that can be passed into SnowPlow in this way, please refer to the [SnowPlow tracker protocol](snowplow-tracker-protocol) documentation.

 The Javascript tracker supports both syncronous and asyncronous tags.
 We recommend the asyncronous tags in nearly all instances, as these do not slow down page load times.
 Both methods are documented below.

 <a name="page" />
-## Pageview tracking
+## 2. Pageview tracking

 Pageview tracking is executed using the `trackPageView` function call.
 This is included in part of the core SnowPlow tag, added to the <head> section of the website(s) on which SnowPlow is implemented.

 #### Asyncronous implementation

-By inserting the following code into the <head> section of the each web page, views of those pages will be tracked in an 'async' manner:
+By inserting the following code into the `<head>` section of the each web page, views of those pages will be tracked in an 'async' manner:

 ```html
 <!-- SnowPlow starts plowing -->